NielsLiisberg/cvtrpgfree/README.md

 * Mass conversion:
 The utility can be run for all members of a source file, enabling the mass conversion of legacy code to the latest free-form version.

+# Thanx
+This project vas original started at SourceForge by Ewarwoowar - Thank you for all the good work.